 Make an owl painting with your child to get ready for Halloween!
-Create an adorable autumn landscape by creating a watercolor background, then adding a layer of tempera paint.
-Handprint owls add a personal touch.
-This owl painting is a wonderful way to introduce your child to the technique of layering images, and will help him begin to understand the interesting visual effects layering produces.
+Create an adorable autumn landscape by creating a watercolor background, and then adding a layer of tempera paint.
+Handprint owls add a personal touch to the artwork.
+This owl painting is a wonderful way to introduce your child to the technique of layering images, and will help her begin to understand the interesting visual effects layering produces.

 What You Need: